jarnold92/king-air-performance-calculator/README.md

 ### Other Notes
 * To change the server in the project: In lines 9 and 5378, replace the URL with the URL of the new server.
 * The default password for the settings of the software is: kingair123
+* The current version of the application is displayed on the lower left of the main form.
+To update the version, right click on the project, select Properties, then click on the Assembly Information button on the Application tab to change both the Assembly and File version.
+Build the solution to create the new .exe file.

 ### Dependencies
 * [ASN / King Air Server] (http://git1.aero.und.edu/asn/king-air-server/)  used for weight and balance calculation data